 Calcium is the most abundant mineral in the body.
 It is essential for neurotransmission in muscles and nerves, muscle contraction, cardiac function and blood coagulation.
 There are 25,000 mmol or approximately 1 kg of calcium in the body.
-More than 90% of the calcium stores in the body are in the skeleton.
+More than 90% of the body’s calcium is found in the skeleton.

 Learning bite